-Returning to his castle later, the Prince was greeted by Gelert who stood before him, covered in blood.
-The Prince, fearing the worst, rushed to his new born son’s nursery.
-Sure enough, he found the crib overturned and the walls splattered with blood.
+When the Prince returned later to his castle, Gelert stood waiting to greet him, covered in blood.
+The Prince, fearing the worst, rushed to his newborn son’s nursery.
+Sure enough, he found the crib overturned, and the walls splattered with blood.

-The Prince, heart broken and in a blind rage, sunk his sword into Gelert’s heart.
-As his favorite hound lay dying at his feet, the Prince heard a baby’s cry.
-He rushed to the crib, to find his son laying beneath the overturned crib, unharmed.
-A blood covered wolf lay dead beside him.
-This is my culture.
+But as his favorite hound lay dying at his feet, the Prince heard a baby’s cry.
+He rushed to the crib, to find his baby laying beneath the overturned crib, unharmed.
+A blood-covered wolf lay dead beside his son.

-My time in the Himalayas is vividly remembered in Part 1 Shifters Alliance.
-Nepal is I feel, one of the most interesting places in the world with the most lovely people imaginable.
+I used my memories of trekking in the Himalayas to help build the world of the Changing Times, Young Adult Epic Fantasy trilogy.
+Nepal is I feel, one of the most interesting places in the world with some the most lovely people imaginable.

 Now, I’m settled in Poland, located at the heart of Europe.
 A country at times lost and without borders, but with a people always proud of their heritage.
 It’s the home of the last remaining part of the Primeval Forest that once covered all of Europe.
-A forest where Bison still roam and wolves hunt free.
+A forest where Bison and Wolves still roam free.

-I count myself truly lucky to have traveled during the times that I did.
-I sometimes think, mine was the lucky generation.
-To have the opportunity to go cheaply, to far flung places, without fear (a Thai Pirate excepted).
-Then, to arrive on a deserted tropical beach, or to have an ancient Egyptian temple to yourself, it really felt like an adventure of discovery.
+I count myself truly lucky to have traveled during the times I did.
+Having the opportunity to go far and go cheap, to distance places, without fear (a South China Sea Pirate excepted).
+Then, to arrive on a deserted tropical beach, or to have an ancient Egyptian temple to yourself, really was an adventure of discovery.